 Essential Job Functions:

-Normal office procedures, able to lift and carry 50 pounds safely, sitting in a chair, standing, or walking for extended periods of time, repetitive body movement including bending, crouching, kneeling, reaching, pulling, pushing, twisting, and turning, and utilizing arms, hands, and fingers on phone system, and keyboarding, extended visual contact with computer monitors.
-Must be able to communicate effectively with clients and employees.
-Must be able to enter client’s home, climb stairs, and could come in contact with cigarette/cigar smoke and a variety of pets.
-Must have a valid driver’s license.
+Normal office procedures, able to lift and carry 30 pounds safely, sitting in a chair or standing for extended periods of time, repetitive upper body movement including twisting, turning, and utilizing arms, hands, and fingers on phone system, keyboarding, extended visual contact with computer monitors.
+Must be able to communicate effectively with clients and employees throughout building.